Heartworm Signs

 growth stage of the

-heartworm also will dictate the type of medication needed.
+Heartworm also will dictate the type of medication needed.

-To determine the severity of the heartworm signs and condition, x-rays
+To determine the severity of the Heartworm signs and condition, x-rays

 are used.
 Echocardiography, another test of heart function, can also be